learnk8s/learnk8s.io/src/templating/content.md

 The difference between `yq` and `sed` is that the former understands the YAML format and can navigate and mangle the structured markup.

-On the other hands, `sed` is treating files as strings and it doesn't mind if the file isn't a valid YAML.
+On the other hand, `sed` treats files as strings and it doesn't mind if the file isn't a valid YAML.

 Since `yq` understands YAML, let's explore a few more complex scenarios.